the0neWhoKnocks/writeups/code_patterns/README.md

 }
 ```

-I find a separation of code easier to visually parse.
+A separation of code is easier to visually parse.
 By that I mean,
 vars (newline), logic (newline), & functions (in that order).
 The comments in
 the below example are just for the example and are not required.

 Vars with defined values should be at the top on their own line and undefined
 vars should be at the bottom and can be placed on one line.

-First off I subscribe to space in the `if` parenthesis rather than outside.
+I subscribe to space in the `if` parenthesis rather than outside.
 The
 reason for that is because this `if( fu(bar()) ){` is easier to read and
 less error prone than this `if (fu(bar())) {`.
 There are multiple ways to write
 `if` statements, and the reasons as to why are called out below.